CrossyChainsaw/Portfolio/README.md

    - [Which database fits my application the best?](#which-database-fits-my-application-the-best)

 # Preface
-Whilest reading you might encounter certain terms like IP, GP and S3, these refer to the terms Individual Project, Group Project and Semester 3 respectively.
+Whilst reading you might encounter certain terms like IP, GP and S3, these refer to the terms Individual Project, Group Project and Semester 3 respectively.
 I'll start with showing all products I made this semester and then we'll go into the researches I did.
 Nothing else to add, have fun reading.

 # Products
 This semester I had to realise all the learning outcomes of semester 3.
 Per product I will explain how i realised the corresponding learning outcome.
 Here's a list with all the learning outcomes.
 I'll also include a list of requirements I have to realise this semester in my individual project.